18907305772/FuseAI/README.md

 }
 ```

-Please cite the paper if you refer to our model or code or data or paper from FuseChat.
+Please cite the following paper if you reference our model, code, data, or paper related to FuseChat.
 ```
 @article{wan2024fusechat,
   title={FuseChat: Knowledge Fusion of Chat Models},